 In Permian and East Texas Basins (Fig. 5a and b), most formation water data points fall outside the smectite salinity line, suggesting that the formation contains smectite in contact with flowing water and that they are at equilibrium.
 On the other hand, injected concentrate is likely not at equilibrium with formation clays if its composition falls within the clay salinity lines.
-This is the case for approximately 25% of the concentrate data points in the Permian Basin (Fig. 5a).
+This is the case for approximately 25 percent of the concentrate data points in the Permian Basin (Fig. 5a).
 This basin should be easily amenable to concentrate injection, especially because of its paucity in clay minerals.
-The East Texas Basin could present a challenge for concentrate injection, unless the injection is carefully thought out, because most Carrizo-Wilcox data points fall within the smectite salinity line, and 35% falls within the illite salinity line (Fig. 5b).
+The East Texas Basin could present a challenge for concentrate injection, unless the injection is carefully thought out, because most Carrizo-Wilcox data points fall within the smectite salinity line, and 35 percent falls within the illite salinity line (Fig. 5b).
 Other analysis areas have intermediate conclusions.

 However, even seemingly compatible waters can generate problems owing to cation stripping when, before reaching equilibrium, the injectate is so stripped of its cations by ion exchange that the solution shifts from outside to inside the deflocculation line as it moves downgradient.
 How much Ca will be stripped from the solution before clay and solution are at equilibrium depends on the cation exchange capacity of the formation.
 If the MAR of the injection water is higher than that of the formation water, no clay mobilization is likely.
 Results of random pairing of MAR values are presented as histograms (Fig. 6) for comparison with guidelines presented in Scheuerman and Bergersen [3].
 With a MAR ratio below 0.5 [3], a pretreatment of the formation is recommended.
 Table 1 suggests that, because MAR of the Ogalalla and Dockum aquifers is typically two orders of magnitude smaller than that of the San Andres Formation, a pretreatment would seem inevitable.
+However, one has to keep in mind that the amount of clay in the formation is small to start with and may not warrantee a pretreatment.
+MAR values for the East Texas Basin are of the same order of magnitude for formation water and concentrate (Table 1), the ratio could then be larger than 0.5 in many combinations.
+It follows that, in that basin, a pretreatment is needed only for some combinations of concentrate / formation water.